William & Mary Traditions

 Each December brings the long-awaited Yule Log celebration.
-On a chilly Williamsburg night, the whole student body squeezes into the Wren Courtyard where festive “cressets” (wood-burning torches) warm the crowd.
-The students are treated to live holiday music and student speeches explaining international holiday traditions.
-The climax is when the university president takes the stage in holiday attire and reads a specially-selected story book to the crowd.
+On a chilly Williamsburg night, the student body fills into the Wren Courtyard where festive “cressets” (wood-burning torches) warm the crowd.
+The students are treated to live festive music and singing, student reflections on themes of peace, joy and gratitude, and the reading of a special story by the university president.
 Afterward, frozen students pile into the Great Hall to toss ceremonial sprigs of holly into the Yule log fire for good luck.
 Then it’s hot cider and sugar cookies for everybody.

 February brings the annual celebration of the granting of William & Mary's Royal Charter by King William III and Queen Mary II in 1693 — think "Happy Birthday William & Mary."
 Charter Day festivities include speakers of note, the distribution of honorary degrees and many prestigious awards to students, faculty and alumni, and (in recent years) a Charter Day concert or show.